ColasGael/RL-chrome-dino/README.md

 - update the "dino_sprite" argument in the "args.py" file with the new sprite filename.

 You can also modify "args.py" to change the parameters of the simulation:
+- the Simulation hyperparameters: by default they are set to their value in the original game ;
 - the Reinforcement Learning hyperparameters.

 ## Requirements